Illustrator: Elaine Duillo

 Genres: Historical Romance

 Valerie Sherwood, Cat Fancier & Romance Novelist

-Romance novelist Valerie Sherwood would always lovingly dedicate her books to the special cats in her life; in Born to Love it was Mopsy and Chow.
+Sherwood would always lovingly dedicate her books to the special cats in her life.
+In Born to Love, it was Mopsy and Chow.
 She was slightly cat crazy.

 Born to Love is actually four stories of several generations of women with the same name, Dorinda, and their (mis)adventures in love.
 As repeated over (and over), the premise of the tale is: “It takes one generation to make it, one to lose it, one to talk about it, and one to make it again.”

-Daughter Rinda’s tale is told in the second part.
-She is a hereditary Countess, which struck me as odd, as I don’t believe that English titles passed on through the female line.
-She falls in love with Rory, the son of her mother’s rival.
-The second Dorinda risks everything to save her man at the Monmouth Rebellion.
-Sherwood keeps repeating how brave, how bold, how valiant Rinda was to ride into battle and save Rory.
-It would have been nice to see it happen, not hear about it, again and again.
+This second Dorinda risks everything to save her man at the Monmouth Rebellion.
+Sherwood kept repeating how brave, how bold, how valiant Rinda was to ride into battle and save Rory.
+It would have been nice to see it happen, not hear about it again and again.
 This story is kind of a letdown.

 Of the third Dorinda, we hear about only in a summarized tale told to the fourth Dorinda.